Corkbush Field mutiny: Incidents

 The Army Council had agreed at the Putney Debates that Corkbush Field near Ware in the county of Hertfordshire was to be the first of three rendezvous.
 When Fairfax arrived, most of the soldiers in the seven regiments ordered to be there agreed to sign.
 The radical Member of Parliament and Leveller agitator, Colonel Thomas Rainsborough tried to present Fairfax with a copy of the Agreement of the People but was ignored.
 Several officers including Major Scott who refused to sign and encouraged their men not to sign were placed under arrest.

 Two regiments turned up without orders to do so.
 They carried copies of the Agreement of the people and stuck pieces of paper in their hatbands with the legend England's Freedom, Soldiers' Rights which was a Levellers' slogan.

 Colonel Thomas Harrison's regiment of horse arrived first.
 Fairfax succeeded in talking the mutinous regiment around and they agreed to sign.
 Colonel Robert Lilburne's regiment of foot arrived a little later.
 (Robert was the brother of John Lilburne, a famous agitator).
 They stoned and wounded one of Fairfax's officers when he approached them.
-With sword drawn Cromwell and some of his officers rode into their ranks and ordered them to take the papers from their hats.
+With sword drawn, Cromwell and some of his officers rode into their ranks and ordered them to take the papers from their hats.
 Cromwell had eight or nine of the more truculent of Lilburne's troopers arrested.
 They were tried at an improvised court-martial and found guilty of mutiny.
 Three ringleaders were sentenced to death and, having cast lots, Private Richard Arnold was shot on the spot as an example.

 At the other two rendezvous, at Ruislip Heath and Kingston, the other regiments were ordered to show support for Fairfax which they all agreed to do.
-Thus the army remained under control and intact, so it was able to take the field when in July 1648 the Second English Civil War started.
+Thus, the army remained under control and intact, so it was able to take the field when in July 1648 the Second English Civil War started.

 Aftermath

-The issues raised did not go away and over the next year civilian "agitators" (as the Levellers called themselves) were active promoting the ideas in the Agreement of the People.
+The issues raised did not go away.
+Over the next year, civilian "agitators" (as the Levellers called themselves) were active promoting the ideas in the Agreement of the People.
 As the impossibility of reaching agreement with Charles I became clear, many of the officers in the army who had not been in favour of the Levellers' suggestion that the King be removed, supported the regicide of Charles on 30 January 1649 and had to reconsider their political positions.
 This allowed the Levellers to regain support in the army.

 The next Leveller mutiny in the New Model Army was the Bishopsgate mutiny in April 1649.